wso2/product-microgateway/developer-guide.md

 ## Quick Start Guide

-- `sh remove-containers.sh` (If it is the first time this is not required to run.
+- `sh dev-scripts/remove-containers.sh` (If it is the first time this is not required to run.
 The purpose is to remove the already created docker containers.
 Otherwise, the docker maven plugin would fail to create the new docker images)